nt-michael/Oryac/README.md

 # [ORYAC Academic/Career Orientation Platform](http://) Using Bootstrap Starter [Full Slider](http://startbootstrap.com/template-overviews/full-slider/)

-Foubs orientation is an online academic orientation platform.
+ORYAC orientation is an online Academic Career Orientation platform.
 We use cutting edge technologies to provide Counselling Support to youths in-order for them to discover their true career, provide information and a RoadMap on how to get into and SUCCEED in that Career.
 Mission:
 To constantly provide Quality Counselling Support and information to youths in Secondary and high School for them to discover their true career.